 Immature jalapeños are hot when green but gain pungency and red coloring as they ripen (up to 5,000 heat units).
 They also increase in sweetness as they mature.
-These bullet-shaped peppers reach between two and three inches in length and up to one inch in width.
+These bullet-shaped peppers reach between 2 and 3 inches in length and up to 1 inch in width.
 When smoked, dried jalapeños are called chipotles.

 Serranos are often the easiest pepper to find in the fresh market.
-Green serranos are available year-round, while red serranos are best in the spring and fall, ranging from one to two inches in length and a half-inch in width.
+Green serranos are available all year, while red serranos are best in the spring and fall, ranging from 1 to 2 inches in length and half an inch in width.
 Some serrano varieties can be significantly larger in size; heat ranges from 5,000 to 25,000 units.

 Hungarian wax peppers are referred to as wax pods due to their shiny appearance.
 Pods vary greatly in size and shape and are usually yellow when immature.
 They can be sweet or pungent and used fresh or for pickling.
 Hungarian wax peppers are closely related to mild banana peppers.